AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 ### Overlaying template {#overlaying-template}

-The Blank Landing Page template can be overlayed by creating a one at: `/apps/<appName>/designimporter/templates/<templateName>`
+The Blank Landing Page template can be over layed by creating a one at: `/apps/<appName>/designimporter/templates/<templateName>`

 Steps for creating a template in AEM are explained [here](/help/sites-developing/templates.md).